panva/jose/docs/types/interfaces/FlattenedJWE.md

 • `optional` **aad?**: `string`

-Base64url-encoded additional authenticated data; integrity protected but not encrypted.
+Base64url-encoded JWE AAD; integrity protected but not encrypted.
 Omit when empty.

 ***